 Over the last two years, predecessor CCGs in south east London boroughs received national recognition for the quality of engagement they undertook with local people.
-Engagement with patients, their families and the public enables us to make decisions underpinned by a clear understanding of patients and carers experience, public views, concerns and aspirations.
+Engagement with patients, their families and the public enables us to make decisions underpinned by a clear understanding of patients’ and carers’ experience, public views, concerns and aspirations.
 Understanding people’s experience of health services is vital to helping us improve experiences for them and other patients.

-We will continue to plan our approach to reach out to people and communities so they can be involved in a consistent way.
+We will reach out to people and communities so they can be involved in a consistent way.
 We are committed to address the inequalities and barriers to participation and involvement of seldom heard groups in south east London, including:

-Crucial to delivering effective and meaningful engagement, will be our ability to demonstrate how people’s feedback and comments are used to inform the decisions made by the CCG to improve patient outcomes.
+Crucial to delivering effective and meaningful engagement, it will be our ability to demonstrate how people’s feedback and comments are used to inform the decisions made by the CCG to improve patient outcomes.
 We commit to making this part of the way we operate, and will seek to review the impact that new services and initiatives have on the health and wellbeing of our communities.